BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-**Pruned full nodes** use much lower storage capacity as they only store a portion of recent blocks.
+**Pruned full nodes** only store a portion of recent block data locally.
+The amount of recent block data that can be stored can be modified by users depending on their storage capacity.

 </div>

 #### Light nodes

-Light nodes are Bitcoin clients that do not verify or enforce the rules of the Bitcoin network.
+A light node is Bitcoin software that does not verify or enforce the rules of the Bitcoin network.
+Light nodes trust third parties to receive block data.

 <div class="center" markdown="1">